 Micah writes to both capitals of the northern and southern kingdoms: Samaria and Jerusalem.
 His prophecy stems from his sensitivity to the cruelness and social ills especially occurring in the small towns/villages.
 Micah is from a small town like Amos, as well as a contemporary of Isaiah.
 In this prophetic book, the Messiah’s birthplace is cited to be in Bethlehem.
 In the later part of Micah 3:11, the prosperous are accused, “Yet they look for the Lord’s support, and say ‘Is not the Lord among us?
 No disaster will come upon us.’”

 Once upon a time, living in America assumed one lived in a Judeo- Christian nation.
 Our country started out in that direction, now religions are more diverse, and respect and tolerance are given to that freedom of expression.
 It, however, has gotten to the point that Christianity has gotten marginalized while upholding others First Amendment rights which is not necessarily reciprocated.
 I think many claim the distinction as a “Christian nation,” in name only.
+At best they are cultural Christians.

 A young girl I was mentoring in an after-school program wanted to go home with me, spend the night at my house.
 I said no, that was against the rules and besides how did she know I was a good person?
 She said it was because she knew I was a Christian.
 Her youthful innocence and trust, to say the least, frightened me.
 I asked, “If a man said he was a Christian and offered a ride home, would you go with him?”
 She understood my comparison.
 However, being young, she was embarrassed by probably what she perceived as rejection and left abruptly in tears.
 I wondered, how many children think someone is okay to trust someone with claims of being a Christian?
 Years later, this same young girl, now a teenager, was walking in front of my house.
 I was sitting on the front porch, and she smiled at me.
 I recognized her beautiful smile and said hi, but her friends called her down for acknowledging me.
 She didn’t respond to me verbally, but as I watched her walk away, she shyly and sweetly flipped her arm behind her back, so her friends couldn’t see, and waved her hello.
 I saw how she was working her way through the pressures of her life and trying to be true to herself.